netdata/netdata/docs/netdata-agent/securing-netdata-agents.md

 - [Disable the local dashboard](#disable-the-local-dashboard): **Simplest and recommended method** for those who have added nodes to Netdata Cloud and view dashboards and metrics there.

 - [Expose Netdata only in a private LAN](#expose-netdata-only-in-a-private-lan).
-Simplest and recommended method for those who do not use Netdata Cloud.
+Simplest and recommended method for those who don’t use Netdata Cloud.

 - [Fine-grained access control](#fine-grained-access-control): Allow local dashboard access from only certain IP addresses, such as a trusted static IP or connections from behind a management LAN.
 Full support for Netdata Cloud.